Skip to main content

 • The panel usually consists of a judge plus one or two other specialists (e.g. a doctor for health-related benefits)

-• DWP rarely attends — it's usually just you, any supporter you bring, and the panel
+• DWP rarely attends, it's usually just you, any supporter you bring, and the panel

 • The panel has read all the evidence before the hearing and will ask you questions

-• There is no formal cross-examination — it's more like an interview
+• There is no formal cross-examination, it's more like an interview

 • You can bring a friend, family member, or welfare rights adviser to support you

-• You can request adjustments — video link, home visit, interpreter, accessible venue
+• You can request adjustments, video link, home visit, interpreter, accessible venue

-• Hearings typically last 30–60 minutes
+• Hearings typically last 30 to 60 minutes

 Prepare for the most important question: "Can you describe a typical bad day and how your condition affects you?"
 Be specific, honest, and detailed.
-Focus on what you can't reliably do — not what you can do on a good day.
+Focus on what you can't reliably do, not what you can do on a good day.

 Evidence that wins appeals